SERVICE CHARTER – NTA

-- Audiences (traditional and new media)
+- Audiences (Mainstream and new media)

 These publics are the reasons for NTA being the largest network in Africa.
 At the forefront of the public are NTA employees who corporately contribute as a team in making the organization to discharge its mandate.
 In return, the welfare of the staff is catered for according to laws establishing the organization.

 NTA Contractors are engaged to provide products or services based on needs.